jonbarron/robust_loss_pytorch/README.md

 ## Usage

-To use this code, import `lossfun` or `AdaptiveLossFunction` and call the loss function. `general.py` implements the "general" form of the loss, which assumes you are prepared to set and tune hyperparameters yourself, and `adaptive.py` implements the "adaptive" form of the loss, which tries to adapt the
+To use this code import `lossfun`, or `AdaptiveLossFunction` and call the loss function. `general.py` implements the "general" form of the loss, which assumes you are prepared to set and tune hyperparameters yourself, and `adaptive.py` implements the "adaptive" form of the loss, which tries to adapt the